keithbabinec/Archivial/README.md

 * Windows PowerShell 5.1 or later.

 ### Step 1: Install Microsoft SQL Server Express 2017 or later.
 * Microsoft SQL Server is required to maintain the state database.
-You can use any edition as long as it has full-text search support.
+You can use any edition as long as it has full-text search feature support.
-    * **SQL Server Express with Advanced Services Edition** is includes FTS support and is free under the [Visual Studio Dev Essentials program](https://visualstudio.microsoft.com/dev-essentials/).
+    * **SQL Server Express with Advanced Services Edition** includes FTS feature support and is free under the [Visual Studio Dev Essentials program](https://visualstudio.microsoft.com/dev-essentials/).
 * Run the installer with the default options.

 ### Step 2: Install ArchivialPowerShell Module (Management Tools)